 What are footings?

 A footing is an essential part of foundation construction and helps to ensure your deck is stable and safe.
 The primary function is to support the foundation and prevent settling.
 Footings guarantee that the deck will not fall, tip, or rot.
-Large decks that are attached to the house should always have footing as they help carry the load of the deck and ensure the adequate weight distribution to support the structure.
+Large decks that are attached to the house should always have footing as they help carry the load of the deck and ensure adequate weight distribution to support the structure.

 Building codes have specific requirements when it comes to footing size.
 These requirements depend on different factors, such as the dead and live loads of the deck and soil conditions.